NYPL/staff-picks/readme.md

 $ NODE_ENV=production npm run prod-api-start
 ```

-Notice that just as running in development mode, you can still overwrite the credential settings in `.env` by adding `CLIENT_ID=[clientId] CLIENT_SECRET=[clientSecret]` to your production mode command line.
+Notice that just as running in development mode, you can still override the credential settings in `.env` by adding `CLIENT_ID=[clientId] CLIENT_SECRET=[clientSecret]` to your production mode command line.

 ## GIT Workflow
 We follow a [feature-branch](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow) workflow.
 If you need to introduce/update the application code, you `SHOULD`: